Visulth/HOH2-Skill-UI/README.md

 # AHK v2 Script for Heroes of Hammerwatch 2.

+## Features

-## Provides a Skill UI to show Skill Cooldowns just beneath your character.
+- Provides a Skill UI to show Skill Cooldowns just beneath your character.
+- Individual skill trackers are toggleable
+- Supports 2 or 3 skills
+- Shows when Right Click is channelling
+- Currently supports 2560x1440p out of the box, other resolutions must be customized (though I can update the script if I receive the particular positions)

 ![Skill UI](https://github.com/user-attachments/assets/b59c2164-1a88-427b-828f-26489ebd43ef)